 The elaborate uniform of the Presidential Guard also has a historical meaning and is derived from the Greek warrior groups, Kleftes and Armatoloi.
 The uniform’s white skirt has 400 folds – one to represent each year of Ottoman occupation over the Greeks.

-But it hardly detracted from the beauty of the site and we completed a circle around it before continuing on to the other well-preserved structures nearby.
+But it hardly detracts from the beauty of the site and we complete a circle around it before continuing on to the other well-preserved structures nearby.

 It was a terrific day but I can’t wait to get to the islands and stay in one place for a few days.